Things I Wish I Knew Before Installing Wainscoting

 Something else I learned about DIY wainscoting is that what may seem like such tiny seams or spaces in the paneling or battens that you say to yourself ‘Oh no one will notice that, once it’s painted’, are in fact fissures that will only look like the grand canyon once it’s actually painted.
 Caulk and wood filler are friends that should never be excluded from this party.

-And lastly, canvas drop cloths are NOT spilled paint-proof…. that is if you happen to buy the cheaper one that doesn’t have the plastic coating on it.
+And lastly, something else I wish I knew beforehand, canvas drop cloths are NOT spilled paint-proof…. that is if you happen to buy the cheaper one that doesn’t have the plastic coating on it.
 Yes, there was a moment of lots of spilled paint, choice words, and frantic cleaning of the new wood floor.

 So even though I wasn’t unable to get the paint on, at least the priming is finished.
 However, now that I know what this project requires, I am sort of equally excited and at the same time dreading having to paint it.
 We picked out a really dark color, which I’ll be posting about soon 🙂